 The Caro-Kann Defense: Classical Variation arises after 1.e4 c6 2.d4 d5 3.Nc3 dxe4 4.Nxe4 Bf5 and falls under ECO code B18.
-White can, and almost always does, stick to the main line, with Ng3, forcing the bishop back, but the ambitious Nc5, and the aggressive Burris Gambit have given white surprising success.
-With 22,273 games in the master database, it is a well-established opening choice.
+In the vast majority of games, White continues with Ng3, driving the bishop back from its active post.
+However, the ambitious Nc5 and the aggressive Burris Gambit are noteworthy alternatives that have produced surprisingly strong results for White.
+With 7.5 million Lichess games across all rating levels, it is a well-established opening choice.

 History and Notable Players